NomicFoundation/hardhat/docs/guides/create-plugin.md

 And that’s it.
 Ethers.js is now fully available to be used in the Buidler console, your tasks, tests and other plugins.

 Now, this is just injecting from the config file, which by itself can be useful if that’s all you care about, but this can also be packaged as a reusable plugin that you can publish for others to benefit as well.
+You only need to wrap everything in a function, and export it in the plugin's main file.

 You can use the [plugin boilerplate repository](https://github.com/nomiclabs/buidler-ts-plugin-boilerplate) as a starting point to create an npm package for your plugin.
 We highly recommend using TypeScript for your plugins, especially if you’re looking to inject objects into the Buidler Runtime Environment.
 This way, types can be exported and text editors can autocomplete for your users.